gvelim/advent2024/src/bin/day12/README.md

 **Insight:** The area of a plot is simply the sum of the lengths of all its horizontal segments.

 **Reasoning:** By definition, each `PlotSegment` represents a rectangular area of a single plant type on its row.
 Summing the lengths of all such segments within a `Plot` gives the total count of individual plant cells, which is the area.
+The `area` method iterates through the `BTreeSet` of segments and sums their lengths using a standard iterator pattern.

 Calculating the perimeter is more involved: